fmauffrey/ChIP-seq_bact/README.md

 - **fastp** : the different parameters for the fastp filtering step.
 - **macs3** : the different parameters for the macs3 peak calling step.
 These parameters should be adapted according to your experiment.
 In this pipeline, the --nomodel option is used to allow macs3 to call peaks, therefore the --extsize parameter is required.
 - **bedtools** : the window parameter for the peak annotation step.
+- **probable_regulation** : the window distance between the peak location and the transcription starting site to consider the transcription factor as a potential regulator of this gene.

 ## Getting Started